Debug Destination Live Events

 Why are events sent to the destination failing?

-• Incorrect destination configuration.
+• Incorrect destination configuration

-• Bad event structure, that is, event is not in a destination-specific format.
+• Bad event structure, that is, event is not in a destination-specific format

-• Rate limiting enforced by the destination.
+• Rate limiting enforced by the destination

-• Destination downtime.
+• Destination downtime

-You can use RudderStack’s Live Events feature to view the events sent to your destination in real-time, and debug any delivery failure.
+You can use RudderStack’s Live Events feature to view the events sent to your destination in near real-time, and debug any delivery failure.

-Viewing destination live events
+View destination live events

 1. Set up your destination in RudderStack.

-2. Click the LIve Events button to view the events sent from your source:
+2. Click the Live Events button to view the events sent from your source:

 Destination Live Events button